ottovilo/ottovilo.github.io/README.md

 ## Tervetuloa

-Täältä sivulta löydät lisätietoja minusta ja [Web-CV](https://ottovilo.github.io/)
+[Täältä sivulta](https://ottovilo.github.io/) löydät lisätietoja minusta ja ansioluettelostani.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.